 Hanas Leitgeb (2014) proposes a new lottery paradox for counterfactuals that does does not rely on agglomeration.
 His parpadox suffers from various difficulties that are descried in this paper.
 Perhaps most notably, his paradox relies on an axiom called rational monotonicity that we have good reason to doubt for entirely differnt reasons.
 His basic paradox, though, can be not only rehabilitated, but strengthened by appealing to a different plausible principle.
 This paper shows how that can be done. [draft]

 We ordinarily think that counterfactuals are both tolerant and bounded.
 But if so, we can prove a flat contraidiction using natural rules of inference.
 Something has to go then.
-But what? [down for repairs]
+But what? [draft]

 This paper shows how to prove completeness for an important class of multi-dimensional quantified modal logics.
 Those resuts provides a kind technical background for my other papers on relational possiblied and applied modal mathematics. [down for repairs]